About This Drug

 - Severe infections, including viral, bacterial and fungal, which can very rarely be life-threatening.

-- A syndrome where fluid from your veins can leak into your tissues and cause a decrease in your blood pressure and fluid to accumulate in your tissues and/or lungs.
+- A syndrome where fluid and protein from your veins can leak into your tissues and cause a decrease in your blood pressure and fluid to accumulate in your tissues and/or lungs.

-- Changes in your liver function and blockage of small veins in the liver, which can very rarely cause liver failure and be life-threatening.
+- Changes in your liver function and blockage of small veins in the liver, which can cause liver failure and be life-threatening.

 - Severe allergic skin reaction.
 You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful.